Navigation with Nav2

 Then, in a new terminal we can run

-ros2 launch nav2_bringup navigation_launch.py use_sim_time:=true
+ros2 launch nav2_bringup navigation_launch.py params_file:=src/my_bot/config/nav2_params.yaml use_sim_time:=true

-To see what's going on, and interact with Nav2, we'll use RViz.
 In our Map display, let's change the topic to /global_costmap/costmap, and the colour scheme to costmap.
 This should allow us to see the obstacles, the exclusion area around them, and also a bit of a falloff zone to be avoided.

 If we now select the “2D Goal Pose” option in RViz we can set a target.
-We can click-and-hold on the location on the map where we want the robot to travel, then shift the cursor in the direction we want it to face once it gets there, before letting go.
+We can click-and-hold on the location on the map where we want the robot to travel, then drag to shift the cursor in the direction we want it to face once it gets there, before letting go.

-Note that because of how we set up twist_mux, any controls sent by the gamepad will override what Nav2 is trying to do, then once the gamepad is let go Nav2 will resume control.
+Because of how we set up twist_mux, any controls sent by the gamepad will override what Nav2 is trying to do, then once the gamepad is let go Nav2 will resume control.

 Running on the real robot